-The most prominent example of this is the Goren Committee, that was established by the government in November 2009 to submit recommendations regarding the criterion for determining eligibility for disabled veterans.
+The most prominent example of this is the Goren Committee, which was established by the government in November 2009 to submit recommendations regarding the criteria for determining eligibility for disabled veterans.
 In its recommendations, submitted at the end of 2010, the committee suggested that the eligibility threshold for benefits for disabled veterans be raised and that soldiers injured while on leave not be granted benefits.
 Similarly, it distinguished between career soldiers and conscripts and reservists, limiting benefits for career soldiers only to cases in which the injury or illness could be directly related to their military service (Goren Committee 2010).
-After drawn-out negotiations with the representative organization of disabled veterans, the government formally decided to adopt the recommendations and to introduce legislation based on the recommendations in July 2013.
-However, efforts to push the piece of legislation through the Knesset stalled.
-A committee established by the Prime Minister in 2013 to restructure the entire defence budget supported adopting the Goren Committee recommendations.
-At the time of writing, five years after the recommendations were submitted, it is still not clear whether this will indeed occur.
+After drawn-out negotiations with the representative organization of disabled veterans, the government formally decided to adopt the recommendations and to introduce legislation based on the recommendations in July 2013.19 However, efforts to push the piece of legislation through the Knesset stalled.
+A committee established by the prime minister in 2013 to restructure the entire defence budget supported the adoption of the Goren Committee's recommendations.20 At the time of writing, five years after the recommendations were submitted, it is still not clear whether this will indeed occur.